AamirRashid9458/Sigma-demo/README.md

 # Sigma-demo
-this is the demo for Git and Github  classs
+this is the demo for Git and Github  classs.